Differentially Private Attention Computation: INTRODUCTION

-Compared to previous works \cite{zhdk23, as23, bsz23, lsz23, dls23, gms23, dms23, gsy23}, our work will concentrate on static computation for attention computation.
+Building upon the discussed challenges, our research focuses on addressing privacy and security issues in attention computation.
+Unlike previous works \cite{zhdk23, as23, bsz23, lsz23, dls23, gms23, dms23, gsy23}, our work will concentrate on static computation for attention computation.
 To be specific, static computation is a technique used in implementing attention mechanisms in deep learning models, especially in the field of natural language processing.
 It involves computing the attention weights between the encoder and decoder only once and reusing them during decoding, rather than dynamically computing the attention weights for each time step during decoding.
-This technique can improve computational efficiency and reduce the overall computation time during decoding, particularly for longer sequences.
+This approach enhances computational efficiency and reduces overall decoding time, especially for longer sequences, while also strengthening privacy and security in attention-based models.